 - what core developer support is required (if any)

 - timespan for the completion of the project (and milestones if longer than 3 months)

 - what skills the developer has to complete the task (i.e. past experience contributing to ArduPilot)

 All proposal submissions are considered public information, and may be disclosed to whatever audience is relevant at the time, such as developer or partner meetings and group calls, and may be published on the website or forums.

-The ArduPilot funding committee is made up of three elected members from the team.
-Elections are held each year in November.
+The ArduPilot funding committee is made up of three elected members from the team with elections held each December.
+The currently elected members are: